Woccon language: Revival efforts

-In 2021 the Living Tongues Institute for Endangered Languages assisted the Cape Fear Band of Skarure and Woccon Indians in North Carolina to build a 'Living Dictionary' for Woccon as part of an effort to revive the language.
-This group is not state-recognized or federally recognized as being descended from the Cape Fear, Tuscarora, or the Waccamaw.
+In 2021 the Living Tongues Institute for Endangered Languages assisted the Cape Fear Band of Skarure and Woccon Indians to build a 'Living Dictionary' for Woccon as part of an effort to revive the language.
+However, this group is not state-recognized by North Carolina or federally recognized by the Bureau of Indian Affairs as being descended from the Cape Fear, Tuscarora, or the Waccamaw.
+The group's assertions of lineage have been noted by EBSCO Information Services to be unverified by credible historians or anthropologists.
+The state-recognized Waccamaw Siouan Indians of North Carolina and the Waccamaw Indian People of South Carolina were not included in the Living Dictionary project initiated by the Living Tongues Institute during the process of assembling the revitalization dictionary.